simone-lungarella/foptility/README.md

   <li>A field <i>productInfo</i> that contains generic properties.
 Only necessary for specific templates.</li>
 </ol>

-Following is a snipped example that can be executed with a <strong>REST Client<strong>.
+Following is a snipped example that can be executed with a <strong>REST Client</strong>.

 ```
 POST https://foptility.herokuapp.com/foptility/transform/json